Real Non-Commutative Convexity I: Bipolar Theorem

 \begin{prop} The category of complex function systems is equivalent to the category of real function systems.
 Moreover every real function system has a unique reasonable function system complexification, and every complex function system has unique real structure, that is, is the complexification of an essentially unique real function system. \end{prop}

-\begin{proof} The `function system complexification' of a real function system $S$ is unique and reasonable (we assume that the embedding of $S$ into the function system complexification is as real valued functions).
+\begin{proof} For real valued functions $f, g$ on a set $K$ we have Here $s, t$ are real.
+It follows that the `function system complexification' of a real function system $S$ is unique and reasonable (we assume that the embedding of $S$ into the function system complexification is as real valued functions).
 This complexification is the so-called Taylor complexification (see e.g.\ \cite{MMPS}).

 Conversely, every complex function system $V$ is a reasonable complexification of a real function system.
 Indeed suppose that $V$ is a unital selfadjoint subspace of $C(K,\bC)$.
 Then $V_{\rm sa}$ is a real function system with the inherited cone (for example it is clearly an ordered real space with archimedean order unit $1_V$).
 Moreover $V$ is a reasonable complexification of $V_{\rm sa}$.